plant-humanities/herbal-ai-exploration/rariorum-plantarum-historia/index.md

 # Ad-hoc exploration

 Ad-hoc exploration of *Rariorum Plantarum Historia* can be accomplished using the tool found on the [explore](explore) page.
 This is an experimental proof-of-concent tool.
-The Chrome browser is required to use the current version of the tool.